emerald-dao/beginner-dapp-course/chapter3.0/day3/README.md

 ### flow.json

-Now that we have the Flow CLI installed, go to your terminal and `cd` into your project directory.
-Type `flow init`.
+> Now that we have the Flow CLI installed, go to your terminal and `cd` into your project directory.

+> Type `flow init`

 This will create a `flow.json` file inside your project.
 This is needed to deploy contracts and to give us compile errors inside our Cadence code.

 ## Flow Folder